IthacaThings/ttn-multitech-cm/README.md

 organization and *example* will be a name for this conduit.
 Use a short descriptive name.
 I.e. ttn-nyc-midtown or ttn-ith-coopext.

-Most of the variables in this file should be self-explanitory.
+Most of the variables in this file should be self-explanatory.

 *NOTE*: that you will need to keep track of the *ssh_tunnel_remote_port* values on each of your conduits to make sure they are unique.